 Meaningful employment and education are two of the most successful ways for an individual to move out of poverty and avoid becoming involved or re-involved in criminal activity.
 With education, job prospects and skills for living in mainstream society, it is much less likely an individual will reoffend.
 This ultimately creates safer communities by giving adults the tools to be responsible, contributing members.

 Learning Enhanced Employment Program (LEEP)

-Pathway to Employment
+One to One Employment Support